 bring you to a new, outdoors area.
 However, if you teleport back to Brimloch Roon from here, the elevator will become permanently stuck in the up position,

 thus preventing you from ever reaching that area again.
 To make matters worse, the "create portal" spell is very buggy in that area above

 the elevator--sometimes it will seem to create a portal just fine, but the portal will not work when you try to teleport back to it.
 This outdoors area is much smaller

 than it looks like it's going to be and contains only one thing of interest, so you might as well go and explore it before casting Call of Home, just to make sure you

 don't miss it.
 (You won't need to return here once you've acquired that item and learned how to raise the ashes.)
 If you do want to cast a portal here and return,

 test it immediately to make sure it really works before saving your game.

 After this, you have little choice but to journey into the Swamp.

-View some beautiful artwork: Zuni fetish carvings and history totem poles
+View some beautiful artwork: native carvings and history of the totem pole

 Send me email